apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/TimelineServiceV2.md

 1. `fields` - Specifies which fields to retrieve.
 For querying flow runs, only `ALL` or `METRICS` are valid fields.
   Other fields will lead to HTTP 400 (Bad Request) response.
 If not specified, in response, id, type, createdtime and info fields will be returned.
+1. `fromid` -  If specified, retrieve the next set of flow run entities from the given fromid.
+The set of entities retrieved is inclusive of specified fromid. fromid should be taken from the value associated with FROM_ID info key in flow entity response which was sent earlier.

 ### Example JSON Response: